Dr4kk0nnys/Financial-System/README.txt

     C - It will store the date when you saved the information: ( '+ R$ 20  26/01/2020' -> Rough concept )
     D - It will have methods that show the balance so far, the month's balance, etc ...
-    E - It must show how the financial performance is F - Search for financial values, financial terms and how to proporly show them G - Show percentages
+    E - It must show how the financial performance is F - Search for financial values, financial terms and how to properly show them G - Show percentages
     H - Work on methods to help you with sales